WhatLibrarian/jekyll-now/Projects/ww1.md

 ## Welcome/Intro/L.O./Paperwork Reqs for Adjuncts

+## Summary: Intro to "Open" and some tools

 ### FEW Learning Outcomes
 At the end of this Faculty Educational Workshop, participants will be able to:
 - Properly identify the Creative Commons (CC) license on a resource.